 A tourist day in York.
 I randomly had a weekday off work last week (what?!?) and decided to have a tourist day in York.
 I visited Barley Hall (a medieval house in the middle of town), Clifford’s Tower (since it’s free as I’m an English Heritage member now), the Museum Gardens, walked around taking photos, and finished it off with a pint in the sun at King’s Arms.
 It was a glorious day!

 Stress over the Russian visa.
 I had almost forgotten just how much I hate visas and applying for visas and visa paperwork and everything.
-The tourist visa for Russia is fairly stressful, just because of all the information you need to have before you apply (full blog post coming soon).
+The tourist visa for Russia is fairly stressful, just because of all the information you need to have before you apply (check out the full post here).
 And while I was doing the visa application online, the internet dropped out, the application website logged me out, and I had to start all over again.
 It’s so stressful with timing and paperwork and I’m so ready for it to be over soon.

 Confirming my reservation for the hostel in St. Petersburg.
 This was possibly the most Russian thing to happen, the simplest things take so much time and become so complicated.
 But it took nearly 30 emails back and forth with the hostel in St. Petersburg to book the rooms, figure out how to send them money for a deposit to confirm the reservation, and finally get the reservation confirmation back.
 And because of my work hours and the time difference, we were usually only able to exchange about one email a day each.
 It was stressful, but everything is confirmed and booked now!